sonic-net/SONiC/doc/srv6/srv6-hld-v19.md

 If the SID subnet (below example, 2000::31 on E31) is directly connected to E11, the nexthop could be found, if not, we should have a controller to indicate nexthop information on E11 for subnet 2000::31, since FRR is not involved at this moment on Phase #1.
 A static route should be installed via controller in APPL_DB ROUTE_TABLE.
 Or the network itself has some basic ipv6 protocol is ruuning, and all the basic ipv6 informaion is fully exchanged, it depends on how the architecture is designed.

 Beside adding/modifing routes, controller could delete routes.
 When controller deletes some routes, then the higher priority flag will be removed and the routes will be deleted.
-Frr or other modules could modify it the same way as today we did when the srv6 high priority flag doesn't exist.
+Frr or other modules could modify the routes the same way as we did today when the srv6 high priority flag doesn't exist.

 **An Example as below:**
 ![draw-configdb](images/Srv6Example.png)